mahmoud-anwer/building-container-from-scratch/README.md

 # building-container-from-scratch
-I am trying here to build container from scratch using Golang and i will explain the code in details asap.
+I am trying here to build a container from scratch using Golang and i will explain the code in details asap.